How does VAT work in Bokio?

 Once you click “Next”, you will see a preview of how the journal entry will look.
 This includes the calculated VAT.
 All these values can be changed in the preview if you want.

-If you want to record the VAT yourself, you can always use manual bookkeeping where you can enter bookkeeping records as you want.
+If you want to record the VAT yourself, you can always use manual bookkeeping where you can enter transactions as you want.

 If you are not registered for VAT at HMRC you can set this in Bokio.
 Go to Settings → Fiscal years and choose the current fiscal year.
 In “What is your VAT registration status?” dropdown you can select “Not registered for VAT”.